a

 l

-- LogosLogos (λόγος): An ancient Greek term translated “Word” in most English Bibles, most famously in John 1:1.
-Unlike rhēmata (individual spoken words), logos carries the weight of an ultimate organizing principle — supreme logic and the source of cosmic meaning.
-John’s deliberate use of the term announces that Jesus is not merely a messenger, but the living structure by which all things were made and continue to hold together. 📖 Want to dig deeper?
+- Logos(λόγος): The Greek word translated "Word" in John 1:1 — but unlike rhēma (an individual utterance), logos means the ultimate organizing principle, the logic and source of all meaning.
+John's choice announces Jesus not as a messenger but as the living structure by which all things were made and hold together.
 See The Word That Isn’t Just a Word.
-More
+See also: Christ More

 m

-- MetamorphoōMetamorphoō (μεταμορφόω) — A compound Greek verb joining meta (change, beyond) and morphē (the essential, unchangeable underlying nature of a thing).
+- MetamorphoōMetamorphoō (μεταμορφόω) — A compound Greek verb joining meta (change, beyond) and morphē (the essential, underlying nature of a thing).
 Where metaschematizō modifies the outward costume, metamorphoō reconstructs what’s underneath — an organic transformation of essence driven from the inside out, from which we derive the English word metamorphosis.
 It describes Christ’s divine nature breaking through His physical appearance at the Transfiguration (Matthew 17:2), and stands as the ultimate fruit of a mind genuinely renovated by metanoia.
-See also: The Mask and the Metamorphosis
+See also: The Mask and the Metamorphosis More

 p

 - Plērōmaπλήρωμα (plērōma) — Fullness, Fulfillment The Greek noun carrying the same root as πληρόω.
 The many fulfillments scattered across Scripture — prophecies, feasts, types — point toward a single person.
 Colossians 2:9: the entire fullness of deity dwells in him bodily.
-Related to πληρōω (plēroō).
+Related to πληρόω (plēroō).
 See also: Fulfillments of Christ Simplifies All More

 - Plēroōπληρόω (plēroō) — Fulfill The Greek word translated “fulfill” in Matthew 5:17 and throughout the New Testament.
 The meaning is more precise and more significant than most English readers realize.
 Related to πλήρωμα (plērōma).
 See also: Fulfillments of Christ Simplifies All.
 More